index

 Biological Maintenance Overhead

 Biological systems face fundamental constraints on maintenance energy.
-The human brain consumes 20 watts for mass 1.4 kilograms 8, representing 20-25% of total metabolic budget despite being 2% of body mass.
+The human brain consumes 20 watts for mass 1.4 kilograms8, representing 20-25% of total metabolic budget despite being 2% of body mass.
 This disproportionate allocation reflects operation as primary information processor.

 The brain’s power-to-mass ratio of 14 watts per kilogram exceeds body average by factor 10.
-This represents operation near the biological efficiency ceiling ηbio0.1\eta_{\text{bio}} \sim 0.1—the maximum sustainable fraction of energy dedicated to pattern maintenance while retaining capacity for environmental response and growth.
+This represents operation near the biological efficiency ceiling ξbio0.1\xi_{\text{bio}} \sim 0.1—the maximum sustainable fraction of energy dedicated to pattern maintenance while retaining capacity for environmental response and growth.

-From the binding energy framework, complexity overhead follows a hierarchy across scales.
-Elementary particles achieve ηelem106\eta_{\text{elem}} \approx 10^{-6}.
-Atoms require ηatom103\eta_{\text{atom}} \approx 10^{-3} to coordinate electron clouds.
-Molecules need ηmol102\eta_{\text{mol}} \approx 10^{-2} for conformational flexibility.
-Biological systems approach the ceiling at ηbio101\eta_{\text{bio}} \sim 10^{-1}.
+From the binding energy analysis, complexity overhead follows a hierarchy across scales.
+Elementary particles achieve ξelem106\xi_{\text{elem}} \approx 10^{-6}.
+Atoms require ξatom103\xi_{\text{atom}} \approx 10^{-3} to coordinate electron clouds.
+Molecules need ξmol102\xi_{\text{mol}} \approx 10^{-2} for conformational flexibility.
+Biological systems approach the ceiling at ξbio101\xi_{\text{bio}} \sim 10^{-1}.

 Kleiber’s law—metabolic rate scaling as PM3/4P \propto M^{3/4}—emerges from this same constraint.
-Fractal vascular networks optimize information and energy distribution while minimizing transport overhead 9.
+Fractal vascular networks optimize information and energy distribution while minimizing transport overhead9.
 The 3/4 power law reflects geometric constraints on distribution in three-dimensional biological networks operating under the maintenance ceiling.

 Organizational Bankruptcy Threshold

-where ϕ=(1+5)/2\phi = (1+\sqrt{5})/2 is the golden ratio, ρ=3.29\rho^* = 3.29 is the universal coupling constant, and η\eta is the dissipation coefficient representing fraction of capacity dedicated to maintenance overhead.
+where φ=(1+5)/2\varphi = (1+\sqrt{5})/2 is the golden ratio, u=4πφ2/103.29u^* = 4\pi\varphi^2/10 \approx 3.29 is the composite invariant from constraint geometry, and ξ\xi is the maintenance fraction representing fraction of capacity dedicated to maintenance overhead.

 M(0.3)=(0.7)3.292.9.M(0.3) = (0.7)^{-3.29} \approx 2.9.

-Nearly a factor of 3 increase in required energy.
-At η=0.35\eta = 0.35 (past the threshold),
+Nearly a factor of 3 increase in required energy over baseline.
+At ξ=0.35\xi = 0.35,

 M(0.35)=(0.65)3.294.1.M(0.35) = (0.65)^{-3.29} \approx 4.1.